 Other women who have an increased chance of fraternal multiples include those who have a higher body mass index (BMI), have recently discontinued hormonal birth control, and those who have had more babies.

-Which category does higher order multiples (triplets, quadruplets, etc.) fall into?
+Which category do higher-order multiples (triplets, quadruplets, etc.) fall into?

 Triplets could also occur if one of two zygotes divide in half.
 This would mean that two of the triplets would be genetically identical while the third child is considered a fraternal multiple.
 Similar scenarios occur in quadruplets and other forms of multiples.